 - Lost (2004 to present)

 The tale of the survivors of a flight that crashed on an uncharted island.
 I remember when this first came out that I avoided watching it because I knew I didn’t have time to get addicted to another tv show.
-Netflix Instant and my boyfriend spurred me into watching it, and holy shit.
+Netflix Instant spurred me into watching it, and holy shit.
 This show’s mystery and scifi are so good that I am literally yelling at the tv (yes, I bought the complete set).
 Me yelling at the tv is a sign of a good tv show, btw.
 I’m on the fourth season and am bound and determined to catch up before the new season starts in February.

 - The Simpsons (1989 to present)

 That sound you hear is the collective shock of everyone reading this, but I seriously had never watched The Simpsons ever before this year.
 No, not even one episode.
 I really can’t explain why.
 I just never got around to it.
 Well, now I get what the obsession is with it, and I’ve watched a ton of episodes, let me tell you.

 No big surprise here with the movie listed above, but I also was newly introduced to this show this year.
 The pop culture commentary is epic.
 All you need to do is see the Kanye West fish sticks episode to understand.

 A small Louisiana town deals with daily life and the recent coming out of vampires with the Japanese invention of synthetic human blood.
 This show has everything: bayou setting, vampires, sex, drugs, comedy, and mystery.
 Watching an episode is like taking a vacation.
 It also provided me with the hilarity that is me imitating Bill saying “Sookie is mine!”
 I can’t wait for the second season to come out on DVD so I can watch it!

 Buy and/or sell handmade or vintage items and supplies.
 It’s kind of like having a craft fair in your browser, and I love buying one-of-a-kind earrings there.